JakeWaffle/KinectController/README.md

 This project's goal is to make the Kinect compatible with any possible video game on a computer.
 The idea behind it is that the user supplies a configuration file that defines the gestures that the Kinect Controller will observe.
-These gestures will be tied to one or many reactions that have the potential to do a lot of different things from emulating keyboard events to executing programs or macros.
+These gestures will be tied to one or many reactions that have the potential to do a lot of different things from emulating keyboard events to controlling the mouse and executing programs or macros.

 After this project gets some headway and we reach a near 1.0 release, then there should be a good amount of configuration files already created for various games and applications of the project.